smartinternz02/SBSPS-Challenge-10091-HealthConnect-Streamlined-Doctors-Appointment-and-Health-Record-Management/README.md

 Join us in transforming healthcare management.
 Contribute to HealthConnect on GitHub and make a difference! 🌈

 #healthcare #appointment #medicalrecords #IBMCloud #GitHub #Bootstrap

+#   Installation:

+We set up the SkillSwap application and its dependencies:

+  1. Installed Flask:
+         pip install Flask

+  2.Installed the ibm_db library:
+      docker run -p 8080:80 skillswap-app